-Under Portuguese law, expert evidence can be requested by the parties and by the judge.
+Expert evidence can be requested by the parties and the judge.

 The court may also be assisted by an expert with competence and capacity to help the judge with the examination and interpretation of relevant facts.

 3.7 Are factual or expert witnesses required to present themselves for pre-trial deposition and are witness statements/expert reports exchanged prior to trial?